 The funders proudly support organizations committed to the preservation and protection of the environment.
 Partnering with and sponsoring organizations such as Earth Day Canada and the Recycling Council of Canada allows us to maintain strong community relations as well as support important causes and initiatives.

 Grants to nonprofit organizations, schools, and public municipalities in multiple states for programs in education, the environment, entrepreneurship, and community enrichment.
 Environment focus areas include resource conservation, clean air, clean water, recycling, and environmental education.

 Grants of up to $2,500 to USA nonprofits and schools for youth-led projects that employ technology to solve environment-related issues.
-Projects should help encourage students and educators to find creative ways to use technology in order to achieve greater or innovative environmental outcomes.
+Projects should help encourage students and educators to find creative ways to use technology in order to achieve greater or more innovative environmental outcomes.

-Find grants for your nonprofit organization for protecting the environment, recycling, conservation on GrantWatch.com.
+Find grants for your nonprofit organization for protecting the environment, recycling, and conservation on GrantWatch.com.
 New grant listings are posted daily.
 For more information contact email@example.com or call 561-249-4129.